alejamp/lola2-assistant-demo/README.md

 If you have already created the assistant, you can get the tokens from the prompter-cli tool.
 Execute `prompter` then from menu select Assistant -> Select, then select the assistant and select View Info.
 The tokens will be displayed.

+## Prompts

+Lola2 utilizes [Handlebars](https://handlebarsjs.com/) templates to generate prompts.
+The output is a HTML like named PML, Prompt Markup Language.
+The PML is then rendered on each customer's message using a context object.

+VS Code has a handlebars extension that can be used for syntax highlighting and snippets.
+Check recommended extensions for this project.

 ## Repositories

 [lolapy](https://github.com/alejamp/lola-py-sdk)